Discover your teacher superpower!

 So, you might ask, what’s all that about superpowers?
 You’re a teacher.
 You already have superpowers!
 Yet all teachers will appreciate being pointed towards a reliable selection of excellent teaching ideas and resources, especially as they’re free.

-Apart from new the activities regularly arriving on Explorify, you may have noticed two other recent improvements that won’t, unfortunately, provide you with indestructibility like Captain America’s shield, but will nonetheless prove immensely helpful when planning for science.
+Apart from the new activities regularly arriving on Explorify, you may have noticed two other recent improvements that won’t, unfortunately, provide you with indestructibility like Captain America’s shield, but will nonetheless prove immensely helpful when planning for science.

 The first improvement concerns children’s potential misconceptions.
 We now signpost what these might be in the notes for each new activity.
 The second big improvement is the Take It Further section, which now includes a much greater range of quality-checked classroom activities, films, and other resources.